 (d) Community-based organizations funded pursuant to the Gang Violence Suppression Program as of January 1, 1997, shall receive preference over public agencies in any future funding awards.

-(a) There is hereby established in the agency the Urban Corps Program.
+(a) There is hereby established in the Office of Emergency Services the Urban Corps Program.
 The Urban Corps Program is established as an optional activity under Section 13826.6.
 Community-based organizations receiving grants to participate in the Urban Corps Program may implement the following activities: